What to expect

 We celebrate the Lord's Supper near the end of every morning service.
 We believe the supper is best understood as a Eucharistic feast: a feast of thanksgiving and joy.
 In it, we thank God for what he has done for us in sending Christ to redeem us.
 Even more importantly, in the supper we feed on Christ himself.
 Though the bread and wine remain bread and wine, we believe that as we eat and drink in faith we are filled with Christ.

 God has called us together to worship as a corporate entity and this includes our little ones.
 We welcome them into worship from birth.
 This will sometimes lead to various noises and rustlings in worship.
 The very young are taken to a teaching room in the back from which they can both see and hear the service and where they are taught how to behave in worship.
 A staffed nursery is also provided in the church basement for any who need it.
+For the time being, our nursery is not staffed, but you may use the room in our basement if you need it.

 After the Service